-Krawczun discussed the decline in state aid the township has experienced in recent years and elaborated on the efforts the township has made to curb costs, such as reducing municipal staff 10 percent over the past five years and not offering raises to employees in 2010.
+Krawczun discussed the and elaborated on the efforts the township has made to curb costs, such as reducing municipal staff 10 percent over the past five years and not offering raises to employees in 2010.
 He commended public works department employees for their willingness to work across positions, as well as the township’s volunteer fire companies for their dedicated service.

 Some in the audience were impressed by Krawczun’s presentation.

 “I commend you for putting this together,” one audience member said.
 “For me, it was an eye-opener.”

 Resident Diane Marshall agreed about the importance of staying informed.
 “The referendum is going to be very complicated to read.
 People are already very upset about the tax increase, and then if you can’t understand the referendum, how are you going to vote?”